mgcooper/icemodel/test/TOOL_REFERENCE.md

 Use when:

-- a baseline build or regression run prints CHECKSUBSTEP fallback messages
+- a baseline build or regression run prints `check_substep` fallback messages
 - you want to know which exact formal case triggered them before rebuilding baselines